Watts to Amps Calculator guide

 • Estimate current from a device watt rating.

-• Understand why AC power factor changes amps.
+• Understand why AC power factor changes the amp estimate.

-• Check rough load math before using more detailed electrical tools.
+• Check rough load math before using detailed tools such as voltage drop or Ohm's law.

 What this calculator is solving

 The Watts to Amps Calculator helps you understand current draw from a power rating.
-It is useful for learning the relationship between watts and amps, but not for final circuit design.
+It is useful for label reading, homework, and rough planning, but not for final circuit design.

 The formula in plain language

-In plain language: The calculator divides watts by volts for DC/single-phase loads, or by volts x sqrt(3) for three-phase loads, then includes power factor.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: For DC and single-phase AC, amps = watts / (volts x power factor).
+For three-phase AC, amps = watts / (volts x sqrt(3) x power factor).
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer